Raiden1411/zabi/docs/pages/api/abi/parameters.md

 This takes in 4 arguments:

-- a allocator used to manage the memory allocations
+- an allocator used to manage the memory allocations
 - a `type` that is used as the expected return type of this call.
 - the abi encoded hex string.
 - the options used for decoding (Checkout the options here: [DecodeOptions](/api/abi_utils/types#decodedoptions))